Cyclone Clare: Preparations and impact

 In advance of the storm's landfall, officials issued a "red alert" for several locations.
 Offshore, oil rigs were shut down and ports were closed.
 At least 2,000 residents were evacuated from their homes in potentially susceptible areas of the Karratha region.
 In areas between Broome and Port Hedland, people were urged to tidy debris and organise disaster supplies to prepare for the storm.

 Upon moving ashore, the storm produced winds of 131 km/h at Legendre Island and a gust of 142 km/h at Karratha.
 Heavy precipitation—often exceeding 200 mm—was recorded along the central Pilbara coast.
 Rainfall at Wickham totalled 215 mm, with 212 mm at Karratha and more moderate amounts elsewhere.
 Since storm surge from the cyclone peaked during low tide, it was not severe and caused no known damage.

 Clare produced extensive flooding that forced the closure of numerous roads, including part of the North West Coastal Highway.
 It also triggered torrential rains and flooding in southern areas of the country, including Gascoyne and the South-West Land Division.
 There, 224 mm of rain fell in 24 hours.
 Additionally, the Greenough River surpassed its banks; a sandbagging effort prevented the resultant floods from inundating the town of Walkaway.
 The storm cut off power and left tens of thousands of residents without telephone service.
 Property damage was generally minor, and no casualties or significant injuries from the storm were reported.
 The name Clare was retired following its usage in 2006.

+On 13 January 2006, the town of Lake Grace in the south of the state was flooded by Cyclone Clare, receiving 230 mm of rainfall.
+It was declared a disaster zone by the State Government.